MattPinder/MastersProject/README.md

 Run _7 and _8 final annotations through Pathway Tools and double-check whether this has made any difference to the pathways predicted; it shouldn't have done, as the number of CDSs appears to have remained constant...

+# 15 December 2016

+## Pathway Tools
+All final annotations now uploaded to Pathway Tools
+Number of pathways has remained constant.
+Identity?
+(find-replace, remove column 1 and row 1)
+* Using diff - all pathways are the same

+## Observations
+MarR and MarA antibiotic resistance genes

+## Grepping lines before and after a hit
+-A (after), -B (before) and -C (before AND after)
+-A7 -B1